yazi-rs/yazi-rs.github.io/docs/installation.md

 };
 ```

-#### Cache
+### Cache

-Pre-built artifacts are served at <https://yazi.cachix.org>, so that Nix users don't have to build yazi on their machine.
+Pre-built artifacts are served at https://yazi.cachix.org, so that Nix users don't have to build Yazi on their machine.
 You can make use of it by adding the following options to `nix.settings`, either in your NixOS or home-manager configuration:

 ```nix